kikoseijo/OctoberCMS-link-builder-plugin/README.md

 It comes with `4 diferent list templates` to use when showing the list of link items in your pages: List View, Table View, Card View (bootstrap4) and Plain.
 The table view its a Vue.js mini script that will load the lists from the links API endpoint.
 (Its for demo purposes on how the api works)

-> To use the API enpoints build in `apiEnabled` must be set to true in the config.php
+> To use the API endpoints build in `apiEnabled` must be set to true in the config.php

 Links are categorized with the following structure: